martynsmith/node-irc/docs/API.rst

     means that the notice comes from the server.
 See the `raw` event for details on the `message` object.

+.. js:data:: 'selfNotice'

+    `function (to, text) { }`

+    Emitted when a notice is sent from the client. `to` is who the notice was sent to.
+It can be either a nick or a channel.

 .. js:data:: 'ping'

    `function (server) { }`